stonecharioteer/blog/_drafts/the-joy-of-programming.md

 customexcerpt: "My first 'computer' was the Atari 600XL.
 My father bought it when he was in the Middle East, and he never knew that his sisters would learn to write BASIC on it in a village in India."
 ---

+{% capture value%}
+This talk was delivered to the students of the Master of Software Development program at the University of Utah on April 28th, 2021.
+I have a recording of this talk uploaded on Youtube, here.
+{% endcapture%}
+{% include note.html title="About this Talk" alert_type="note" content=value %}

 My first 'computer' was the Atari 600XL.
 My father bought it when he was in the Middle East, and he never knew that his sisters would learn to write BASIC on it in a village in India.
 It is quite possible that my aunts were the first